Second Revolution (Bangladesh): Outcomes

 With the reforms under the revolutionary program, Sheikh Mujibur Rahman was made the President for an indefinite time since the possible ways to impeach a President were made much harder.
-The minimum number of votes required to impeach a President was increased to three-fourths from two-thirds of the total number of the members of parliament.
+The minimum number of votes required to impeach a president was increased to three-fourths from two-thirds of the total number of the members of parliament.

 Though the revolution was thwarted before putting it in operation, it had infuriated a huge population of the country.
 Bangladeshis amid their sorrow due to an ongoing famine could not accept it.

 Many journalists became unemployed due to the sudden closure of almost all the newspapers, though the government arranged a token stipend for some of them.

 Political parties like Jatiyo Samajtantrik Dal, National Awami Party, United People's Party and some other parties had to go underground in the changed system.
 Ganabahini, the armed section of Jatiyo Samajtantrik Dal was made more active after the party opted for going underground.

 Though the chief of the Bangladesh Army was made a member of the central committee of BaKSAL, a section of the force was agitated by the reforms.
 In a pre-dawn coup d'état in August 1975, Mujibur the President of the country and the leader of the revolution, was assassinated by a group of military personnel of the Bangladesh Army.

 Legacy

-Second Revolution is generally represented positively in official Bangladeshi historiography.
-But it’s also criticized by the political thinkers and historians.
+Second Revolution is generally criticized by the political thinkers and historians of Bangladesh.
 Political scientist Rounaq Jahan questioned the goals of the revolution, writing: "It is hard to explain why one would need a revolution to achieve such reformist goals!".
 According to Jahan, Sheikh Mujib's political plan was to replicate in Bangladesh India's variant of the Westminster model—a "one-dominant party" parliamentary democracy.
 She also argued that the 'second revolution” did not bring any radical change as the new model was no better than 'putting old wine into new bottle' by means of 'keeping the same old leadership with the same factional cleavages and the same style'.

 Though the revolution was aimed to foster national unity, Mujibur has been criticised for not making any visible step to achieve the objective.
 Only eight out of hundred fifteen posts of the central committee was given to the leaders of those parties who joined the platform of national unity, BaKSAL.
 In the highest decision making council of BaKSAL there was no participation of any parties other than the Awami League.

 A. F. Salahuddin Ahmed, a historian, termed the revolution as in truth a political death for Bangladesh.